microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ### Setup - Software

-Click 'Generate' button within the Project Resources Menu to generate the code (Figure 17).
+Click the 'Generate' button within the Project Resources Menu to generate the code (Figure 17).

 *Figure 17 -  Generate Code*